Nursery

-Hello Nursery,
+Hello Ducklings,

 Please email any questions to ips.ducklings@gmail.com

-Mrs Forrest
+Mrs Clamp

 Mrs Dalvi

-Our curriculum is designed around the needs of our young children and is organised into seven areas of Learning and Development.
+Our curriculum is designed around the needs of our young children and is organised into seven areas of

 Communication and Language experiences are about: